kovidgoyal/calibre/manual/template_lang.rst

 You can use templates to construct URLs.
 Two cases are described here:

-* Custom column book details search URLs
+* Custom column :guilabel:`Book details` search URLs
 * The calibre URL scheme

 **Custom column book details search URLs**